AI-READI/ai-readi-dataset-mock/main/v1.0.0/README.md

 This work is licensed under a custom license specifically tailored to enable reuse of the AI-READI dataset (and other clinical datasets) for commercial or research purpose while putting strong requirements around data usage, security, and secondary sharing to protect study participants, especially when data is reused for artificial intelligence (AI) and machine learning (ML) related applications.
 More details are available in the License file included in the dataset and also available at https://doi.org/10.5281/zenodo.10642459.

 ## How to cite
- If you use this dataset for any purpose, please cite the dataset the resources specified in the [AI-READI documentation](https://docs.aireadi.org/docs/1/citation).
+ If you use this dataset for any purpose, please cite the dataset the resources specified in the AI-READI documentation for version 1.0.0 of the dataset at https://docs.aireadi.org.

 ## Contact
 For any questions, suggestions, or feedback related to this dataset, please email contact@aireadi.org.
 We refer to the study_description.json and dataset_description.json metadata files included in this dataset for additional information about contact person/entity, authors, and contributors of the dataset.